antrea-io/antrea/docs/design/ovs-pipeline.md

 3. table=UnSNAT, priority=0 actions=goto_table:ConntrackZone
 ```

-Flow 1 matches reply packets for Service connections where they were SNAT'd with the *Virtual Service IP* `169.254.0.253`
+Flow 1 matches reply packets for Service connections which were SNAT'd with the *Virtual Service IP* `169.254.0.253`
 and invokes action `ct` on them.
-For the packets, the destination IP of them is the *Virtual Service IP*.

-Flow 2 matches packets for Service connections where they were SNAT'd with the local Antrea gateway IP `10.10.0.1` and
+Flow 2 matches packets for Service connections which were SNAT'd with the local Antrea gateway IP `10.10.0.1` and
 invokes action `ct` on them.
-For the packets, the destination IP of them is the local Antrea gateway IP.
-This flow also
-matches request packets destined for the local Antrea gateway IP from local Pods by accident.
-However, this is harmless
+This flow also matches request packets destined for the local Antrea gateway IP from
-since such connections will never be committed with `SNATCtZone`, and therefore, connection tracking fields for the
+local Pods by accident.
+However, this is harmless since such connections will never be committed to `SNATCtZone`, and
-packets are unset.
+therefore, connection tracking fields for the packets are unset.

 Flow 3 is the table-miss flow.

 For reply packets from SNAT'd connections, whose destination IP is the translated SNAT IP, after invoking action `ct`,
-the destination IP of the packets will be restored to the original IP before SNAT is stored in the connection tracking
+the destination IP of the packets will be restored to the original IP stored in the connection tracking field `ct_nw_dst`
-field `ct_nw_dst`.
+before SNAT.

 ### ConntrackZone